-We were engaged by the managing director as auditor of ABN AMRO Covered Bond Company B.V. for the audit of the financial statements 2018 and have been the external auditor since 2016 and have acted as independent auditor since that date.
+We were engaged by the managing director as auditor of ABN AMRO Covered Bond Company 2 B.V. for the audit of the financial statements 2018 and have acted as independent auditor since this year.

 Description of responsibilities for the financial statements